Deploy Time Metric

 Benchmarking Guidance

-- Efficient teams deploy within hours of a merge.
+- Efficient teams deploy within hours of merge.

-- Manual deployments or irregular logging may result in gaps.
+- Manual deployments or inconsistent logging may result in missing or inaccurate values.

 Stakeholder Use Cases